yuhui-zh15/CampusGuide/backend/README.md

 ## Usage

-See `main.py`s for comments on usage.
+See the `main.py`s for comments on usage.